AnastasiaBuianova/avtobreja/README.md

 # avtobreja
-Homeworks and projects for the course of natural language procesing
+Homeworks and projects for the course of natural language processing